hklchung/GAN-GenerativeAdversarialNetwork/README.md

   </tbody>
 </table>

-Below is a summary of what we have done in our InfoGAN code file <a href="https://github.com/hklchung/GAN-GenerativeAdversarialNetwork/blob/master/InfoGAN/main.py"><strong>main.py</strong></a>.
+Below is a summary of what I have done in our InfoGAN code file <a href="https://github.com/hklchung/GAN-GenerativeAdversarialNetwork/blob/master/InfoGAN/main.py"><strong>main.py</strong></a>.
 1. Load MNIST dataset (default shape 28 x 28 x 1)
 2. Normalised intensities into range 0 to 1
 3. Created the discriminator, auxiliary and generator models